Detecting Multiple Replicating Signals using Adaptive Filtering Procedures: Theoretical properties of AdaFilter

-\Cref{fig:demo}d shows how AdaFilter does not have complete monotonicity.
-Compared with \Cref{fig:demo}c, the second hypothesis has a decreased p-value in study 1 while all other p-values are kept fixed.
-In \Cref{fig:demo}c, both $\gamma_0^{\text{Bon}} = \gamma_0^{\text{BH}} = 0.05$ so the first PC hypothesis is rejected.
-In contrast, in \Cref{fig:demo}d $\gamma_0^{\text{Bon}} = 0.025$ and $\gamma_0^{\text{BH}} = 0$ so that none of the hypotheses can be rejected though it has a smaller p-value matrix.
+\Cref{tab:demo2}b shows how AdaFilter does not have complete monotonicity.
+Compared with \Cref{tab:demo2}a, the second hypothesis has a decreased p-value in study 1 while all other p-values are kept fixed.
+In \Cref{tab:demo2}a, both $\gamma_0^{\text{Bon}} = \gamma_0^{\text{BH}} = 0.05$ so the first PC hypothesis is rejected.
+In contrast, in \Cref{tab:demo2}b $\gamma_0^{\text{Bon}} = \gamma_0^{\text{BH}} = 0.03$ so that none of the hypotheses can be rejected though it has a smaller p-value matrix.

 This lack of complete monotonicity, which might appear undesirable, in fact is at the core of the efficiency of AdaFilter.
-A larger $P_{ij}$ can increase $F_j$ causing gene $j$ to be removed from the comparison.
-This reduces the multiplicity burden, allowing the selection statistic $S_{j'}$ to be less stringent.
+A larger $P_{ij}$ can increase $F_j$ to reduce the multiplicity burden.
 When only a few hypotheses are non-null---as in a sparse genomics setting---we expect lots of large $P_{ij}$.
-This gives AdaFilter a substantial advantage in identifying the few nonnull PC hypotheses.
-From another perspective, an increased individual p-values can make the signal configuration across genes more similar among studies (such as \Cref{fig:demo}c compared to \Cref{fig:demo}d).
+This gives AdaFilter a substantial advantage in identifying the few non-null PC hypotheses.
+From another perspective, increased base p-values may make the signal configuration across genes more similar among studies.
 AdaFilter can implicitly learn such similarity and utilize it to allow more rejections.

+Though lacking ``complete monotonicity'', AdaFilter retains a ``partial monotonicity'' property: reducing one of the $n$ base $p$-values for test $j$ can never change the decision from reject $H_{0,j}^{r/n}$ to accept.